Northern BC Crisis Centre Workshop Information

 The Crisis Centre provides educational workshops aimed at building suicide-safer communities.
 Our training includes skills training, healthy coping, communication, peer support, and education to prevent and respond to crisis and suicide.

-We collaborate with and support agencies, front line workers, social workers, first responders, education providers, industry and the general public to develop an approach to suicide prevention.
+We collaborate with and support agencies, front-line workers, social workers, first responders, education providers, industry, and the general public to develop an approach to suicide prevention.

-Ranging from 90 minutes to a half a day, Living Works’ suicideTALK invites all participants—regardless of prior training or experience—to become more aware of suicide prevention opportunities in their community.
-Dealing openly with the stigma around suicide, this exploration focuses upon the question "Should we talk about suicide?"
+Ranging from 90 minutes to half a day, Living Works’ suicideTALK invites all participants—regardless of prior training or experience—to become more aware of suicide prevention opportunities in their community.
+Dealing openly with the stigma around suicide, this exploration focuses on the question "Should we talk about suicide?"
 By looking at this question in a number of different ways, session members can discover some of the beliefs and ideas about suicide in their communities—and in themselves. suicideTALK participants learn: